 Mentorship & Networking

-Upon being named a Sharpe Fellow, each student is given access to a list of alumni with relevant career experience to select a mentor.
+Upon being named a Sharpe Fellow, each student is paired with one alumni mentor with relevant industry experience.
 The alumni mentors have at least 1 year of full-time professional experience, although most alumni mentors have extensive years of work and knowledge.
 The alumni mentors serve as resources as Sharpe Fellows navigate summer internship recruitment and can also provide broader career planning advice.

 Program Commitment

-As a Sharpe Fellow, it is required to actively participate in orientation and while the program partners with you to strengthen your career outcome, each fellow is responsible for their own career.
-By applying for the Sharpe Fellows Program, you understand and acknowledge that orientation is required and you are responsible for ownership of your career.
+As a Sharpe Fellow, it is required to actively participate in the mandatory Orientation and Networking Night.
+While the program partners with you to strengthen your career outcomes, each fellow is ultimately responsible for their own professional development.
+By applying for the Sharpe Fellows Program, you understand and acknowledge that attendance at required programming is mandatory and you are responsible for taking ownership of your career.

 Program Eligibility